pavelccz/flexbox_sass_rails/README.md

 This ruby gem gives you a set of classes you can use to create your responsive flexbox grid in your rails application.
 It is very similar to [angular material](https://material.angularjs.org) flexbox classes.
 It's written in sass, you can specify breakpoints for different viewport widths.

 Note that this project is still a work in progress.
 The released version contains only features that should work perfectly.
-There is just the basic set of flexbox classes, but more will be added soon.
+There is just a basic set of flexbox classes, but more will be added soon.

 ## Installation